Harnessing the power of research to learn and generate new insights, enabling the arts community to be strategic, focused and adaptive.

 Transitional Experience

-Reflections to be captured in Fall 2024.
+Reflections to be captured in Winter 2024.
 Organizations will share updates on their journey of implementing the plans shared in Spring 2024, including any surprise outcomes or challenges they have experienced.

 Evaluating Change